 To make matters more complex, the teenage brain is very much a work in progress.
 That’s one reason that teens are more likely than adults to engage in risky behaviors.
 And the teen years present a lot of stresses.
 A sizable share — one in six U.S. high school students — have seriously thought about ending their lives, according to the Youth Risk Behavior Survey.

 What can be done?

 Fortunately, both straight and LGBTQ+ teens can take steps to help themselves and others — and to change the scary statistics.
 In a crisis, support is just a phone call away.
-In the United States, anyone thinking about hurting themselves can call the National Suicide Prevention Hotline at 1-800-273-8255 (1-800-273-TALK).
+In the United States, anyone thinking about hurting themselves can call or text the Suicide and Crisis Lifeline at 988.
 And 211 is an all-purpose crisis hotline.

 Better still, you can take action before a crisis comes up.

 Young people who haven’t yet come out should trust their gut on when the time is right, Huebner says.
 Don’t tell your family if you feel unsafe.
 But, he adds, “I have rarely heard of instances where the coming-out event went worse than a child thought.”
 He thinks that’s because most kids and teens don’t appreciate how much their parents love them.
 “Generally, parents respond better than they think,” he says.
 His group developed an online video and other resources to help.